Kemeh-30/Machine-learning-and-Stat-Assessment/project.ipynb/README.md

-Iris Flower Classification Project
+IRIS FLOWER CLASSIFICATION PROJECT

-Overview
+OVERVIEW

 This project explores the well-known Iris Flower dataset associated with Ronald A. Fisher.
 The primary goal is to classify iris flowers into different species using a Decision Tree Classifier.
 The analysis includes data exploration, visualization, model training, and evaluation.

-Contents
+CONTENTS

-Notebook: Jupyter notebook (iris_classification.ipynb) containing the entire analysis, code, and visualizations.
+Notebook: Jupyter notebook (projectiris.ipynb) containing the entire analysis, code, and visualizations.
 Data: The Iris dataset is included in the scikit-learn library.
 Readme: This file provides an overview of the project and instructions for use.